deepsquare-io/grid/docs/workflow/03-guides/100-connecting-wireguard.md

    Depending on the OS that you are using, eth0 could be renamed with `en*`.

-   Note that this load balancing doesn't healthcheck the servers.
-You better use a [HAProxy](https://www.haproxy.org) as a Ingress for this.
+   Note that this load balancing doesn't health-check the servers.
+You better use a [HAProxy](https://www.haproxy.org) as an Ingress for this.

    <details>
    <summary>HAProxy configuration example</summary>